 Have you ever returned from a trip to somewhere humid and then once you get back to Calgary your skin feels noticeably dry and it’s a little harder to breathe?
 That’s the low humidity that comes along with the altitude and thin air of having a home just east of the rocky mountains.

-Here at ClearView Plumbing and Heating, we love Calgary, but something that really bothers us about our great city is the humidity (or lack of) much of the year, especially in the winter!
+Here at ClearView Services, we love Calgary, but something that really bothers us about our great city is the humidity (or lack of) much of the year, especially in the winter!
 These days Calgarians spend around 90% of our time indoors and we breathe all of this stale, dry air instead of crisp, refreshing air made possible by maintaining a healthy level of humidity in our homes.
 Knowing the impacts of humidity in your home is very important in order to optimize your family’s comfort and health.

 How Can I Check the Humidity Level in My Home?